Kingdom of Brittany

 Brittany became a major trade market, gaining much of the French naval ports and power.
 Unlike Occitania, Brittany did not attend the Berlin Conference, preferring to establish trade relations with the varying powers of Europe.

 Brittany remained largely neutral during the successive conflicts in Europe.
 During the Great War, Brittany remained out of the conflict, even as Dutch and Occitan forces clashed in France.
-When Vladimir Lenin gained prominence in France, and the establishment of the Comintern Republic, Brittany became heavily invested in by both Britain and Germany as a buffer.
+When Vladimir Lenin gained prominence in France, and the establishment of the Comintern Union, Brittany became heavily invested in by both Britain and Germany as a buffer.
 As such, a major military presence grew along the border, becoming the site of much contention.

 With the rise of far-right ideologies in Italy and Great Britain, Brittany's government began to side with the ideas of Italy's Mussolini, as well as the rise of fascists in the Spanish and Portuguese Republics.
 In 1940, Brittany, under King Henry II and Prime Minister Celestin Laine, agreed to join the Latin Bloc, matching their foreign policies to those of Mussolini, Oscar Carmona, and Jose Antonio de Rivera.